Final Kansas CNA Readiness and Remediation Plan

 - Protect resident rights: privacy, dignity, choice, refusal, confidentiality, and freedom from abuse.

-- Choose the first action in emergencies, falls, choking, chest pain, shortness of breath, bleeding, and sudden confusion.
+- Choose the first action in falls, choking, chest pain, shortness of breath, bleeding, and sudden confusion.

 - Sequence hand hygiene, PPE, linen handling, perineal care, catheter care, feeding, transfers, and ambulation.